yurigabrich/microgrid-dapp/README.md

 The transactive energy (TE) is the concept looking to solve this issue.
 The objective is to have a system to better integrate DERs, to provide transparent energy prices, and to allow consumers of all sizes to trade energy without compromise the quality and reliability of the main electricity grid.

-A *one-size-fits-all* solution is impracticable but blockchain comes as a good rescue.
+A *one-size-fits-all* solution is impracticable but blockchain comes in on good rescue.
 Although electric specifications of the distribution grid are almost the same worldwide, the electric sector directives might follow local energy capacity and potential, economic ambitions and mid-/long-term planning of the govern.
 This way several blockchain solutions are being developed under the aforementioned requirements.